-6. Supporting Business Growth
+6. Supporting Business Growth Contributes to Objective 1 & 2

 In line with the rest of the region, Hartlepool benefitted from a considerable amount of business growth schemes run through ONE North East.
 This included initiatives to offer direct financial support, strategic business relationships with large scale employers and sector specific projects.
 In addition, core funding was made available for the regional Business Link service to provide brokerage and solutions for growing businesses.